Charity assessment

-Charity watchdog
+Charity watchdogs

 A charity watchdog is a type of nonprofit organization that provides ratings of charitable groups based on how an individual charity's money is spent, how it governs itself, and how the charity protects its donors' privacy, among other criteria.
 Charity evaluation from these organizations has typically focused on measuring administrative and fundraising costs, salaries, and assessing how large of a proportion of a charity's budget is directly spent on impactful activities.

 In 2000, Ministry Watch, an evangelical Christian organization that reviews Protestant ministries for financial accountability and transparency, was founded.
 Charity Navigator was launched in 2001 by John P. Dugan, a wealthy pharmaceutical executive and philanthropist.
 Initially, Charity Navigator provided financial ratings for 1,100 charities, and has data on 8,000 as of mid-2016.

-The Toronto Star has reported on some of the difficulties and revelations of auditing charities as described by Charity Intelligence Canada (Ci).
+The Toronto Star has reported on some of the difficulties and revelations of auditing charities in Canada as described by Charity Intelligence Canada (Ci).
 The authors call it "concerning", for example, that one in five of "Canada's top 100 charities" refused to release their full audited financial statements to Ci.
-Moreover, one-quarter of the "top 100 charities" store at least three years worth of funding (that is, they have three times their annual budget in savings) and some store as much as eight years worth.
+Moreover, one-quarter of the "top 100 charities" hold at least three years' worth of funding (that is, they have three times their annual budget in savings) and some store as much as eight years' worth.
 Of the "top 100 charities", 14% exceed the guidelines set by the Canada Revenue Agency by spending more than 35% of donations on fundraising – with some spending as much as 50% of donations on fundraising.

-In 2015 the British government announced the creation of a new government-run watchdog to regulate large charities.
+In 2015 the United Kingdom government announced the creation of a new government-run watchdog to regulate large charities.